zchee/golang-wiki/Modules.md

 Summarizing when you get the old 1.10 status quo behavior vs. the new opt-in modules-based behavior:

 * Inside GOPATH — defaults to old 1.10 behavior (ignoring modules)
-* Outside GOPATH — defaults to modules behavior
+* Outside GOPATH while inside a file tree with a `go.mod` — defaults to modules behavior
 * GO111MODULE environment variable:
   * unset or `auto` —  default behavior above
   * `on` —  force module support on regardless of directory location
   * `off` — force module support off regardless of directory location

-Modules enable working outside of GOPATH but Go 1.10 and earlier did not support working outside of GOPATH; hence by default Go 1.11 interprets operating outside of GOPATH as a desire to use modules.

 ### Why does installing a tool via `go get example.com/cmd` fail with error `cannot find main module` when run with GO111MODULE=on?

 In general, when running a command like `go get` in module-aware mode, the resulting behavior depends on which module you are currently "in" as the current module, which means it depends on where you are in your filesystem hierarchy when you execute the `go get` command.